Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Natural order seems to be having a lot of problems lately," Vimes observed.

 The assassin cleared their throat politely.
-"If Death himself cannot collect the target, then the contract is... beyond our professional scope."
+"If Death himself cannot guide the target's transition, then the contract is... beyond our professional scope."

 INDEED, Death agreed.
 THIS MATTER REQUIRES...
 INVESTIGATION.